joesdata/Instacart-Python/README.md

 # Instacart-Python
-This was a data analytics project conducted in python as part of the the CareerFoundry Data Analytics Program.
+Data analytics project conducted in python as part of the CareerFoundry Data Analytics course.

 # Objective

-To conduct initial and exploratory analysis for Instacart Grocery, a US-based online grocery store that operates through an app.
-The analysis is to derive insights into Instacart sales patterns, segment customers based on behavioural and demographic profiles to analyse spends, and then create targeted marketing campaigns.
+Conduct initial and exploratory analysis for Instacart, an online grocery store that operates by an app.
+The analysis is to get insight into Instacart sales patterns, create profiles for different type of shopers, and create targeted marketing campaigns for each group.

 # Data

-Opensource data from 2017 made available by Instacart, [link](https://www.instacart.com/datasets/grocery-shopping-2017)
+Opensource data from 2017 made available by Instacart, [link](https://www.instacart.com/datasets/grocery-shopping-2017).

 # Tools